cilium/cilium/Documentation/observability/metrics.rst

 exported metrics.

-Prometheus needs to be configured to take advantage of OpenMetrics and will only use OpenMetrics format when the `exemplars storage feature is enabled
+Prometheus needs to be configured to take advantage of OpenMetrics and will only scrape exemplars when the `exemplars storage feature is enabled
 <https://prometheus.io/docs/prometheus/latest/feature_flags/#exemplars-storage>`_.

 OpenMetrics imposes a few additional requirements on metrics names and labels,